MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-faqs-box.md

 # Frequently Asked Questions: Migration Manager Box

 **Question:**   **What gets transferred?**</br>
-Answer: Only owned folders and the root files for each user are copied.
-If a user isn't the owner of data they can access, we don't copy it.
-Content may be automatically reshared after it's migrated so that each user has access to their content exactly as before.
+Answer: Only files and folders owned by each user are copied.
+For example, if “Folder B” is located in User A’s account but owned by User B and shared with User A, it will not be scanned or migrated under User A. Instead, it will be scanned and migrated under User B.
 </br>

-**Question:**  What happens to Box Notes?</br>
+**Question:**  **What happens to Box Notes?**</br>
-Answer: Box Notes will not be converted during migration to a .docx format.
+Answer: Box Notes will be converted during migration to a .docx format.

 **Question:**  **Is this available for GCC, GCCHigh, DoD tenants?**</br>
 Answer.
 Currently Migration Manager Box isn't available for any of the Government clouds.